sam-barker/vision/README.md

 ## Releasing
 Once necessary functionality has been merged.
 You can release by running `yarn release`.
 The versioning is handled itself by a tool called [semantic-release](https://www.npmjs.com/package/semantic-release).

+Once this has completed a new git tag and branch will be created.
+Submit a pull request for the new release branch to merge into master.